learnforpractice/pyeos/pyeos.md

 pip install cython
 ```

-Now following the instruction on [Building EOS and running a node](https://github.com/learnforpractice/pyeos#runanode)
+Now follow the instruction on [Building EOS and running a node](https://github.com/learnforpractice/pyeos#runanode)

 Currently only test with Python 3.6 on macOS 10.12.6